 Later on, not having friends will change into not having mutual friends.
 If someone friend requests me and we only have a few mutual friends, I’ll probably delete the request and if the profile is brand new, I might even mark it as spam.
 Get enough of those and Facebook will lock your account.

-One thing that might help is to appeal to their vanity.
-To be honest, we say we don’t want recognition as ‘gurus’, for want of a better word, but we all do!
+One thing that might help get more successful marketers in your friends’ list is to appeal to their vanity.
+To be honest, we say we don’t want recognition as ‘gurus’, for want of a better word, but we kinda do!

 You Have Groups, You Have Friends.
 Now What?

-If I were able to talk to me five years ago, I would tell me to “shut the hell up and learn as much as possible” about Facebook Marketing.
+If I were able to talk to me five years ago, I would tell me to “shut the hell up on Facebook and learn as much as possible” about Facebook Marketing.
 And I’d tell me to do that for a whole year.
-Oh and be prepared to lose some money experimenting with different programs.

 And guess what?
 That’s what I’m telling you to do now.
-Okay, if you’re a quick learner it might only be six months, or you might find two types of programs you think have value.
-Fine, I’m not going to make a big deal out of it but basically, you should try and learn as much as possible before you start selling on Facebook.
+Okay, if you’re a quick learner it might only be six months, but whatever you do, try and learn as much as possible before you start selling on Facebook.

 Beware the Serial Recruiter

 Before I finish, I want you to stay away from one type of person.
 This is the person who says you can make millions if you only join his program.
-Okay, let me pause for a minute because we all kind of say that.
-What I mean is the type of person who can recruit hundreds if not thousands of people into a program with promises of fortunes to be made.
+The type of person who can recruit hundreds if not thousands of people into a program with promises of fortunes to be made.

 The only reason these people are making fortunes with Facebook Marketing is because they are recruiting people into paid programs.
-What they do is get a commission from you joining the program and the only way you can make money is if you can recruit hundreds of thousands of people too.
-But you can’t because if you could, you would be one of them.
+What they do is get a commission when you join the program, but the only way you can make money is if you recruit hundreds or thousands of people too.
+But you can’t, because very few people can.

 One Well-Known Serial Recruiter on Facebook

-It’s not like they made a fortune selling buttons and then got everyone else to make a fortune by selling buttons.
-They are not getting rich by selling a product, although a product might be involved.
-They are getting rich because they are persuading you to pay for the product, which actually has no real value, knowing that you will never be able to recruit people to make money yourself.
+It’s not like they made a fortune selling buttons and then got everyone else to make a fortune by selling buttons too.
+The thing is they are not getting rich by selling a product, although a product might be involved.
+They are getting rich because they are persuading you to pay for a product, knowing that it is very unlikely you will ever be able to recruit enough people to make money yourself.
 How do I know?
-Because they’ve recruited everybody already!!
+Because I joined under quite a few of these people before I worked it out.